NFS v2 & v3 and MOUNT v1 & v3 protocol server

-The open file cache is used to cache open files and directories (with a 5 second idle timeout).
-If you know nfsd services only one client that only reads/writes to a single file, reducing this cache may be beneficial (memory wise).
-If you know nfsd services many clients that read/writes many files, increasing this cache could be beneficial (performance-wise regarding read/write operations).
+The open file cache is used to cache open files and directories (with a 5-second idle timeout).
+If you know nfsd services only one client that only reads/writes to a single file, reducing this cache may save memory.
+If you know nfsd services many clients that read/write many files, increasing this cache could improve performance for read/write operations.

-Keep this cache reasonable, as fds (open files) are a limited resource -- by default, QNX Neutrino sets a maximum of 1000 open files per process.
-Besides this cache, nfsd needs fds for sockets (servicing TCP consumes more fds than just UDP) and internal readdir() operations.
+Keep this cache a reasonable size, as file descriptors (open files) are a limited resource — by default, QNX Neutrino sets a maximum of 1000 open files per process.
+Besides this cache, nfsd needs file descriptors for sockets (servicing TCP consumes more than just UDP) and internal readdir() operations.